 - Provides the x, y and z coordinates for the object's anchor point.
-Entering new values redefines the position. - · Click on the padlock icon to lock or unlock the coordinates. - NB: For an .atlo, the default anchor point can be changed in the 2D view.
+Entering new values redefines the pos- - Click on the padlock icon to lock or unlock the coordinates.

 • The circular cursor can be used to rotate the object in x, y and z.
-Pressing Shift+click whilst dragging the cursor restricts the movement to $15\hat{A}^{\circ}$ increments.
+Pressing Shift+click whilst dragging the cursor restricts the movement to $15 \hat{A}^{\circ}$ increments.